 - Identification and segregation of allergens during storage and handling

 - Prevention of cross-contact or contamination during processing by using measures such as:

-- Production run scheduling
+- o Production run scheduling

-- Control of rework
+- o Control of rework

 - Dedicated production lines

-- Comprehensive changeover procedures
+- o Comprehensive changeover procedures

 - o Equipment and utensils management

 - Product label reviews and control

 - Personnel awareness training and education

 - Verification of cleaning procedures for food contact equipment

-- Approved Supplier Program for ingredients and labels - Validation as applicable or available - Explanation of the change: Former requirement 5.11.1.2.
-A new requirement was added for validation of the Allergen Control Program and related procedures.
-Validation, as applicable, will be conducted on a defined frequency (e.g., yearly) or if changes are made to procedures that will affect the efficacy of the program. - Guidance on evaluation of criteria: No additional guidance is required.
+- Approved Supplier Program for ingredients and labels

+- Validation as applicable or available

+- Explanation of the change: Former requirement 5.11.1.2.
+A new requirement was added for validation of the allergen control program and related procedures.
+Validation, as applicable, will be conducted on a defined frequency (e.g., yearly) or if there are changes made to procedures that will affect the efficacy of the program.

+- Guidance on evaluation of criteria: No additional guidance is required.

-5.9.1.3 Critical - The Program is updated when there are changes in:
+5.9.1.3 Critical - The Program is updated when there are changes in food products and applicable regulations.

-- Ingredients

-- Processing aids

-- Ingredient suppliers

-- Products

-- Processes

-- Labeling

-- Applicable regulations

 - Explanation of the change: Former requirement 5.11.1.3.
-The requirement was expanded to update the program if there are changes in applicable regulations (e.g., changes in the regulated allergens in a country).

-- Guidance on evaluation of criteria: No additional guidance is required.
+The requirement was expanded to update the program if there are changes in applicable regulations (e.g., changes in the regulated allergens in a country). - Guidance on evaluation of criteria: No additional guidance is required.

-5.10 Glass, Brittle Plastics, and Ceramics Program (formerly 5.12)

-5.10.1.1 Critical - The facility has a written Glass, Brittle Plastics (acrylic), and Ceramics Program.
+5.10 Glass, Brittle Plastics, and Ceramics Program (formerly 5.12) 5.10.1.1 Critical - The facility has a written Glass, Brittle Plastics (acrylic), and Ceramics Program.